krzysztofrewak/bottles/templates/readme.md

 ## A Multi-Attribute Dataset of Commercial Bottles for Computer Vision Research
+> This repository is under continuous development.

-This repository contains a curated dataset of high-resolution images of commercial beverage bottles.
+This repository contains a curated dataset of high-resolution images of commercial beer bottles.
 Each image represents a controlled configuration of bottle attributes, including bottle type, glass color, fill level, liquid color, label presence, and cap state.
 Filenames follow a deterministic naming convention encoding these attributes, and the repository includes scripts for analyzing and validating the dataset.

 The dataset is published as a versioned archive on Zenodo and assigned a DOI to ensure long-term accessibility, citability, and reproducibility.
 This GitHub repository complements the Zenodo record by providing code, documentation, and tools for working with the dataset.